-Sri Lanka blasts: On vacation, 7 JDS workers missing since Easter tragedy, 2 confirmed dead
+4 JDS workers vacationing in Colombo dead in Sri Lanka blasts, 3 still missing

-Bengaluru Apr 22: Two men from Bengaluru are among those confirmed dead in the serial blasts that hit Sri Lanka on Easter Sunday.
-The deceased have been identified as K G Hanumantharayappa and M Rangappa, both of whom are JD(S) workers.
+Bengaluru Apr 22: Four men from Bengaluru are among those confirmed dead in the serial blasts that hit Sri Lanka on Easter Sunday.
+Three others are yet to contact their families after Sunday's serial blasts in the Sri Lankan capital that killed 290 people, including 5 Indians, and injured more than 500.
+They have been identified as Lakshmana Gowda Ramesh, KM Lakshminarayan, M Rangappa and KG Hanumantharayappa.

+The other three others are H ShivuKumar, A Maregowda and H Puttaraju.
+They had left for a vacation after campaigning for Congress leader Veerappa Moily, who is contesting from the Chikkaballapura Lok Sabha constituency in the ongoing Lok Sabha Elections.
+They were reportedly staying at the Shangri-La hotel in Colombo.

+TV channels reported that most the leaders were from Chikkaballapur district of Karnataka.
+They had left for a vacation after campaigning in the constituency.

-The Ministry of External Affairs confirmed that two JD(S) workers were killed in the bomb blasts that rocked Sri Lanka on Sunday.
+The Ministry of External Affairs had earlier confirmed that two JD(S) workers were killed in the bomb blasts that rocked Sri Lanka on Sunday.
 They were among 20 JD(s) workers who were staying at the Shangri-la Hotel in Colombo.

 Karnataka Chief Minister H D Kumaraswamy expressed shock over reports of missing JD(S) workers from a team of seven in the Sri Lanka blasts on Sunday.